100+ Free Online Resources to Learn to Code for Beginners

 - Make a Website (this coding class teaches you both HTML and CSS, plus you’ll have a tangible work example at the end)

-Udemy bills itself as an online learning marketplace, hosting 130,000+ user-created courses on all kinds of topics (including over 2,000 coding-related classes).
+Udemy bills itself as an online learning marketplace, hosting 130,000+ user-created courses on all kinds of topics (including over 2,000 coding-related classes) for many skill levels.
 While some of Udemy’s offerings are paid (costing $20-$200 per course), there are plenty of free coding classes as well, including some shorter Tech 101-type courses that teach code for beginners.

 Start with these free coding classes: